nat-samson/sml-interpreter/README.md

 This looks like a tall order, but have no fear; we provide you with some of the code, so you can concentrate on the interesting use of subclasses, dependency injection, and reflection.

-Completing the worksheets really helps as preparation for this assignment.

 ## Design of the program